zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 qshell_retval sequence number mismatch and subsequent timeout

 Figure out how to call HAP_power_request from px4
-- Filed a case on 6/10
+- Filed a case with Qualcomm on 6/10